Atlantia says does not intend full bid for Cellnex as part of Abertis offer

-MADRID Italian infrastructure firm Atlantia (ATL.MI) said on Monday it did not intend to make a mandatory offer for the whole of wireless telecoms infrastructure business Cellnex (CLNX.MC) as part of its offer for Abertis.
+MADRID May 15 Italian infrastructure firm Atlantia said on Monday it did not intend to make a mandatory offer for the whole of wireless telecoms infrastructure business Cellnex as part of its offer for Abertis.

 Abertis holds a 34 percent stake in Cellnex.
 Under Spanish law, a shareholder that buys 30 percent or more of a company must make a full offer for that company.